everyoneelse/MedResearcher-R1/README.md

 We have open-sourced a high-quality QA dataset constructed through our KnowledgeGraphConstruction module.
 The dataset is available at [`TrajectoryGenerationPipeline/qa_data/open_data.jsonl`](TrajectoryGenerationPipeline/qa_data/open_data.jsonl) and contains:

-- **Complex reasoning question-answer pairs** generated using our graph method
+- **Complex reasoning question-answer pairs** Multi-hop qa-pairs generated using our graph method
 - **Detailed step-by-step reasoning paths** for each question, providing comprehensive problem-solving guidance
-- **Multi-hop reasoning challenges** requiring deep understanding and logical inference

 ## News